codacy/docs/docs/organizations/using-coding-standards.md

 Coding standards help you ensure that Codacy analyzes multiple repositories with the same tool and code pattern configurations.
 For example, you can use a coding standard to ensure that a group of repositories follow the same security rules or coding conventions.

-Create coding standards on your organization to define shared tool and code pattern configurations that you can then apply to multiple repositories:
+Create coding standards on your organization to define different tool and code pattern configurations that apply to a set of programming languages.
+After creating a coding standard, apply it to your repositories:

--   Applying a coding standard to a repository only affects the configurations of the tools included in the coding standard, while the remaining tool and code pattern configurations remain unchanged
+-   Applying a coding standard to a repository only affects the configurations of the tools included in the coding standard, while the remaining tool and code pattern configurations remain unchanged.
+-   If you later edit the tool and code pattern configurations in a coding standard, the repositories following that coding standard automatically start using the updated configurations on the next analysis.
+-   When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.
 -   Each repository can only follow one coding standard at a time.
 Applying a new coding standard to a repository <span class="skip-vale">unassigns</span> any previously applied coding standard.
--   If you later edit the tool and code pattern settings in a coding standard, the repositories following that coding standard automatically start using the new configurations when analyzing new commits
--   When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

 Optionally, set a default coding standard to apply it automatically to all new repositories that you add to Codacy.
 If no coding standard is set as default, new repositories won't follow any coding standard and will use the Codacy default configurations instead.